v-pbartley/openhack-mc4h/docs/Challenge-1.md

 nav_order: 1
 ---

-# Introduction
-The healthcare industry is rapidly transforming health data to the emerging standard of [FHIR®](https://hl7.org/fhir/) (Fast Healthcare Interoperability Resources).
-FHIR enables a robust, extensible data model with standardized semantics and data exchange that enables all systems using FHIR to work together.

-Transforming your data to FHIR allows you to quickly connect existing data sources such as the electronic health record systems or research databases.
-FHIR also enables the rapid exchange of data in modern implementations of mobile and web development.
-Most importantly, FHIR can simplify data ingestion and accelerate development with analytics and machine learning tools.

 ## API FHIR (PaaS)
 The FHIR service in the Azure Healthcare APIs (hereby called the FHIR service) enables rapid exchange of data through Fast Healthcare Interoperability Resources (FHIR®) APIs, backed by a managed Platform-as-a Service (PaaS) offering in the cloud.
 It makes it easier for anyone working with health data to ingest, manage, and persist Protected Health Information PHI in the cloud